chrisisler/todo-tags/README.md

 ## To do

-- Write tags feature
+- `actions.todos.tags.add` (and `actions.todos.doubleClicked` ref usage?)
 - Write tests
-- Set placeholder of todo input as clipboard contents, fallback to normal placeholder

 ## Learned

 - The `<label>` html tag exists
 - CSS is hard (duh)
 - CSS duplication can be overdone and underutilized (tough balance)
+- Couldn't easily find way to share state between nextjs pages.